Azure/azure-sdk-for-python/sdk/core/azure-core-tracing-opentelemetry/README.md

 ## Next steps

-More documentation on OpenCensus configuration can be found on the [OpenCensus website](https://opencensus.io)
+More documentation on OpenTelemetry configuration can be found on the [OpenTelemetry website](https://opentelemetry.io)

 ## Contributing